Nancy LaMott

-Nancy LaMott (December 30, 1951, in Midland, Michigan – December 13, 1995 in New York City) was an American singer, popular on the New York City cabaret circuit in the 1980s and breaking out into radio and the national and international scene in the 1990s.
+Nancy LaMott (December 30, 1951 – December 13, 1995) was an American singer from Midland, Michigan, popular on the New York City cabaret circuit in the 1980s and breaking out into radio and the national and international scene in the 1990s.
 Along with Karen Mason, she was the first singer to do a continuous long run at Don't Tell Mama in New York City.
 She went on to play all of the smaller clubs in New York, and began to record in the early 1990s.